evoila/osb-service-registry/README.md

 ### Limitations of the osb-api

-Understandibly the open service broker api currently does not hold the tools the service registry needs to work as intended, since it was not designed with this idea in mind.
+Understandably the open service broker api currently does not hold the tools the service registry needs to work as intended, since it was not designed with this idea in mind.
 Therefore the service registry will be using an extended osb-api for its services, which means an alteration on the platform's side is necessary.
 For unaltered platforms, the service registry has a "shadow service broker" feature.
 For further information about the shadow service broker see [Shadow Service Broker](documentation/shadowservicebroker.md).

 ### Authentication and Authorization